TheeSweeney/blockchainNinja/labs/ChaincodeLab.md

 ##

 ##### Make an invoke function called paintMarble
-> this function should change the color of a certain marble to a color of your choise.
+> this function should change the color of a certain marble to a color of your choice.

  > Hint: if you get stuck compare your code to the `transferMarble()` function.